d-sandborn/DayOfWaterData2023/README.md

 ## Introduction to Lake and Ocean Observation Systems

 Observers of lakes and oceans have a choice of many instruments and strategies, including moored instruments (buoys), research cruises, drifting buoys, autonomous profilers, and more.
-Water body phenomena exist on various scales, with temporal variability between seconds and millennia, and spatial variability between millimeters and thousands of kilometers.
+Ocean and lake processes exist on various scales, with temporal variability between seconds and millennia, and spatial variability between millimeters and thousands of kilometers.

 To observe a process, you have to match your observation strategy to phenomena of interest.
 It's no use trying to study global thermohaline ocean circulation with a single buoy, nor in studying climate change with short-term observations.
-(Bushinsky et al. 2019[^1])

 ![Observation Variability Plot, Bushinsky et al. 2019](.\Images\ObsVarPlot.JPG "Observation Variability Plot, Bushinsky et al. 2019")

-Plotting spatial variability on one axis and temporal variability on the other illustrates the overlap among various ocean phenomena and observation techniques.
+Plotting spatial variability on one axis and temporal variability on the other illustrates the overlap among various ocean phenomena and observation techniques (Bushinsky et al. 2019[^1]).
 These overlaps are the zones we target with our instruments.

 ## Climate, Weather, and the Laurentian Great Lakes